Samson. Oh, Samson. I could call him a doofus, but that is really too mean a word to use. Instead, I will call him, human.

 The Lord dedicated Samson to Himself from the womb.
 He was never to drink any alcohol or even the grains or fruit that make alcohol.
 He could not touch a dead body or any other unclean thing, and he also could never cut his hair.
-However, his eyes often superseded his dedication.
+However, his lust of his eyes and the lust of his flesh often superseded his dedication.

 He saw honey and ate it, even though it was in the carcass of a lion he had killed with his bare hands.
-And when he saw a beautiful woman, he just had to have her, even though it was not the will of his parents.
+And when he saw a beautiful woman, he just had to have her, even though it was not the perfect will of his parents or his God.

-It does not say specifically if Samson drank alcohol, but it can be discerned that he did not live the way of the Nazarite.
-Numbers 6 outlines the Nazarite vow.
-If a Nazarite should become unclean for any reason, they were to shave the hair off their head and present an offering before the Lord.
+It does not say specifically if Samson drank alcohol, it can only be discerned that he did not live the way of the Nazarite.
+If a Nazarite should become unclean for any reason, they were to shave the hair off their head and present an offering before the Lord (Numbers 6).
 However, Samson hid his uncleanness and chose to keep living like nothing had happened.
-If he had confessed his sins to his parents and to God, then he would have had to shave his head, which would have meant he would lose all his strength.
-Like so many of us, he was too caught up in the lust of the eyes, the lust of the flesh, and the pride of life.
+If he confessed his sins to his parents and to God, then he would have to shave his head, which would have meant he would lose all his strength.
+Like so many of us, he was caught up in the pride of life.

-Just like every one of us, Samson was a fallen man, and it is not only his fallen nature that we can relate to.
+Samson was a fallen man, and every one of us can relate to that, but there is a good thing about Samson’s life that we can also relate to.
 Though Samson fell and knowingly disobeyed, yet God blessed him and used him; even going so far as using Samson’s weaknesses to make His glory and strength known.
 (Judges 14:4)

 For so long, Samson refused to acknowledge the God he had been dedicated to since before his birth.
 He chose to serve the God of his belly, yet God was not limited by Samson’s weaknesses.